movabletype/mt-plugin-sanitize-blogs/README.md

 [More in-depth plugin installation instructions](http://tinyurl.com/easy-plugin-install).

-## Desired Feature Wish List

-* add wish-list item here

 ## Support

-This plugin is not an official Six Apart Ltd. release, and as such support from Six Apart Ltd. for this plugin is not available.
+This plugin is not an official Six Apart release, and as such support from Six Apart for this plugin is not available.